Culture in Toronto: Music

 In 1971 the Canadian Electronic Ensemble was formed in Toronto.
 It is the oldest continuously active live-electronic performing group in the world.
+In the mid-1970s, the Southcote pop band from Toronto was active.
 During the late 1980s through the 1990s, Toronto was home to one of the largest Drum and Bass (Jungle) scenes in the world.
 After recently coming out of a recession, the many abandoned warehouses in the city became a breeding ground for Toronto's emerging rave scene.
 Parties, often only accessible by phoning into local hotlines or getting hold of flyers, were occurring all over the industrial areas of the city.
 The grassroots Jungle scene then grew from borderline illegal warehouse parties to dominating the clubs across the city.
 Soon, Drum and Bass in Toronto was big business.
 International acts flocked to play in the city and promoters threw bigger and bigger events.
 However, two student deaths connected to the rave-scene in 1999 prompted the city to take action.
 Provincial legislation, in the form of Bill 73 (the Raves Act of 2000), forced parties to apply for permits and made police presence standard at all events.
 This made hosting the rave parties the scene had become accustomed to unsustainable.
 Events quickly moved into clubs and more established locations to escape the strict regulation, but this had the unintended effect of removing people under the age of 19 from the scene.
 Over time, fewer youths engaging with the scene caused its gradual decline.
 Fewer events began to be hosted and Toronto eventually lost its intentional reputation for its Jungle scene.

 Despite a hip-hop music scene active since the 1980s, Toronto's hip-hop artists are usually considered underground, having had little success outside of Canada until much recently.
 Artists who have achieved moderate mainstream success include Kardinal Offishall, k-os, Choclair, Maestro Fresh-Wes, Saukrates, Dream Warriors, K'naan and Drake.
 The post-2010 era has seen a stark change in the hip-hop landscape of Toronto, mostly attributed to the success of Drake in the late 2000s to early 2010s.
 The city is quickly becoming a larger player in hip-hop with artists such as Jazz Cartier, PARTYNEXTDOOR, Tory Lanez, P Reign, Roy Woods, NAV, OB O'Brian, Pressa, and Sean Leon among others, finding success.
 Many of the newer artists coming out of Toronto are signed to Drake's own label OVO Sound.